 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-American households most often have a car, and regularly they have two or three.
-But households in the Westhaven Park / Hialeah Estates neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Westhaven Park / Hialeah Estates neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 41.5% of the households here have four, five, or more cars.
 That is more cars per household than in 98.6% of the neighborhoods in the nation.

 Did you know that the Westhaven Park / Hialeah Estates neighborhood has more Cuban ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 77.6% of this neighborhood's residents have Cuban ancestry.